ugbodagadave/mira/README.md

 ## Features
 - **Natural Language Interaction**: Communicate with Mira using plain English.
-- **Custom NFT Price Alerts**: Set up alerts for when a collection's floor price goes above or below a certain threshold.
+- **Dynamic NFT Price Alerts**: Set up alerts for any NFT collection, and Mira will dynamically find it and track its floor price.
+Get notified when the price goes above or below your specified threshold.
 - **New Listing Alerts**: Get notified when new NFTs from a specific collection are listed on major marketplaces.
 - **In-Depth Summaries**: Get concise, AI-generated summaries of NFT projects.
 - **Wallet Activity Monitoring**: Track on-chain activity for any wallet address to monitor NFT transactions.